 Seeing that there are obvious differences in what people think they can or can not do, I tried to see where the problem might be.

-From there, I will illustrate some ways of taking photos singlehandedly, with the left hand, and / or with my prosthetic arm.
-If Dave has problems, other people may find this instructive.
+From there, I will illustrate some ways of taking photos singlehandedly, with the left hand, and/or with my prosthetic arm.
+If Dave has problems, also other people may find this instructive.
 Who knows.
 But, don't be like Dave and wait twenty years for a myoelectric junk anchor to allow yourself to wrap yourself around a camera.
 Grab the camera and shoot away now.

 Difficulties with dexterity